From the Glottis to the Pelvic Floor: Making Clinical Connections

 This 2.75-hour conceptual introduction will explore the answers to these questions as it relates to common dysfunctions of the lumbopelvic, cervicothoracic region, pelvic health, and gut systems.
 Discussion of the central stability/proximal control system will include the contribution and links between alignment, breath mechanics, pressure systems, chemical contributors, cranial and autonomic nervous systems.
 Participants will be provided with clinical reasoning tools and self-lab opportunities to synthesize the concepts into upper and lower quarter movement strategies, immediately applicable to their client population.

-- At the end of this online physiotherapy course, the participant will be able to articulate the function of three anatomical components of the epi-glottal system.
+- By the end of this online physiotherapy course, the participant will be able to articulate the function of three anatomical components of the epi-glottal system.

-- At the end of this online course, the participant will be able to articulate three steps in the trigeminal/vagal alarm system.
+- By the end of this online course, the participant will be able to articulate three steps in the trigeminal/vagal alarm system.

 - By the end of this online course, the participant will be able to discuss three pieces of evidence demonstrating the link between the pressure and pelvic health systems.

 - By the end of this online module, the orthopedic and sports medicine participant will be able to develop three intervention strategies to address pelvic health considerations within therapeutic exercise programs.